UTBM-AGH-courses/agh-cuda-labs/histogram/README.md

 ## Speed up the code execution

 To speed up the code execution, we need to take care to use a numer of `threads` which is a mutiple of the *warp size* of our **DEVICE**.
-This indeed allow the threads to be more *groupebale* when executed by the hardware.
+This indeed allows the threads to be more *groupebale* when executed by the hardware because they will be lauched by groups of the *warp size* (32 for compute capability 7.5).
 The second important aspect is to maximize the occupency.
-In other words trying to avoid too much threads (1024T on 2B for example) or too much blocks (64T on 512B for example)
+In other words trying to avoid too much threads (1024T on 2B for example) or too much blocks (16T on 1024B for example).
+Finnaly, the block count needs to be a multiple of the multi-processor count.
+So by running the program multiple times, I chose to pick `min(INPUT_ARRAY_LENGTH*WARP_SIZE, 1024)` threads and `MULTIPROCESSOR_COUNT*128`.
+These gave me the best results in term of performances (GFlop/s)

 ## Comment on shared memory